Jin1751/Page_Replacement_Algorithm/README.md

 # Page_Replacement_Algorithm
-## Implement of page replacement algorithm in OS
+## Implement of page replacement algorithms in OS

 + These codes implement of 4 page replacement algorithms
   - FIFO